 I particularly like the feature to listen to the summaries of the New York Times Bestsellers List (see image right).

-The single downside for me is that you only have access to the books as long as you subscribe to the service.
-This is however understandable because the service is unlimited listening, you do not buy a book, you buy the access to all the books.
+The single downside is that you only have access to the books as long as you subscribe to the service.
+This is, however, understandable because the service is unlimited listening; you do not buy a book; you buy access to all the books.

 Amazingly Blinkist allows you to register for their free plan, in which you can access a free Blink (their name for a book summary) of their choice every single day.

-However, I recommend paying for the year in advance, which is a single payment of $99.99, which gives you 12 months of access for a 45% discount.
-A great deal.
+However, I recommend paying for the year in advance, which is a single payment of $99.99, which gives you 12 months of access for a 45% discount, which is, in my opinion, a great deal.

 Customer Service & Returns Policy

-You can cancel your subscription at anytime online with a few clicks and the customer services teams are available via an email or webform.
+You can cancel your subscription anytime online with a few clicks, and the customer services teams are available via email or webform.